dbkinghorn/Notes/notes/3080Ti-Compute/3080Ti-compute.md

 In this post I present a few HPC and ML benchmarks with the 3080Ti mostly comparing against the 3090.
 This is not a comprehensive evaluation of the 3080Ti but should give you and idea of performance for numerical computing tasks.
 Note I have comparisons in the charts using the NVIDIA A100 PCIe, 40GB, high-end compute-GPU.
 The A100 is in a whole different class over the RTX series!
 It's the most impressive computing device I've every used! (but, very expensive and passively cooled)

 ## The benchmarks ResNet50, HPC, HPC-AI, HPCG

-I decided to run the

 - [**ResNet50:** 50 layer residual ANN](https://en.wikipedia.org/wiki/Residual_neural_network).
 ResNet50 is a Deep Neural Network model that makes a good hardware benchmark when using synthetic data.
 Results are model-training performance as images/second at a given batch_size and precision (fp32 or fp16).
 ResNet50 is one of the models used in [MLPerf](mlperf.org) where is it trained on 1.28 Million image ImageNet dataset to "74.9% Top-1 accuracy".